Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 2 4
 ```

+This doesn't work for me as of 0.4.0: issue # 1011.
+However it still works when using the package file as in the following section:

 ## 13.3.2 Compiling the package to a package file
 You can compile the package's source code into a package file like this:
 `mojo package mypackage -o mypackage.mojopkg`